ItsMarcusLol/DeepStockNLP/README.md

   **Step 1:** follow this to install docker! https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-20-04/ **Step 2** docker-compose build, docker-compose up, docker-compose down, docker-compose up -d, docker ps, sudo docker exec -it 5f50399ea93e sh, and then follow the command instructions above

+  ### command for setting up models:
+  #
+ - conda install pandas
+      - conda install -c intel scikit-learn
+      - conda install -c conda-forge textblob
+      - conda install -c conda-forge xgboost
+      - conda install -c anaconda requests
+      - pip install mysql-connector-python-rf

+ # make sure you are under the correct folder:
+ like /home/caora
+ and then use mysql -u root, no password to enter mariaDB: source /home/caora/DeepStockNLP/Data/Headlines-DB/createAndPop.sql;
+ In mariaDB:
+ GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
+ FLUSH PRIVILEGES;

+ make sure you use: sudo docker-compose up -d to run it on the backend